 About the wine:

-This estate has improved significantly, producing some truly impressive wines in recent vintages.
-The wine is structured and tannic, yet bursting with black fruit, with good acidity and spicy notes.
-It will need time to develop; wait until at least 2025 before drinking it.
+This estate has improved significantly, producing very impressive wines in recent vintages.
+The wine is structured and tannic, yet also bursting with black fruit, with good acidity and spicy notes.
+It will need time to develop; wait until at least 2025 to drink it.

 James Suckling